Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 I realize I am doing things a bit backwards, but I want to get my prototype live and then begin tweaking it while it is out and actually operational.
 Lots to learn in the deployment world, but it is fun!

+### Day 8: Jan 10, 2020

+#### Today's Progress
+- Found a bug in the project, had to de-bug and got stuck.
+Hooray!

+#### Thoughts:
+I kinda liked feeling stuck, it makes it challenging.
+Just hopefully not toooo challenging.